-Bruce Beeman was born in California in 1947, graduated from Southern Illinois University at Carbondale in 1971, and received his Juris Doctor degree from The John Marshall Law School of Chicago in 1975.
+Bruce A. Beeman was born in California in 1947, graduated from Southern Illinois University at Carbondale in 1971, and received his Juris Doctor degree from The John Marshall Law School of Chicago in 1975.
 After serving Sangamon County, Illinois as an Assistant State's Attorney and later as an Assistant Public Defender, Beeman practiced law as a partner at Scott, Beeman & Scott for 14 years.

 Over the years Beeman obtained "not guilty" jury verdicts in several significant and highly publicized criminal felony cases involving charges of attempted murder, aggravated battery, rape, burglary, sexual assault, and felony possession of a firearm.
 Bruce then turned his focus to civil law, obtaining several five and six figure jury awards in civil cases and negotiating settlements in other cases involving multiple millions of dollars.

-Beeman has been selected annually by as a Leading personal injury lawyer in the Leading Lawyer Network and as an Illinois Super Lawyer.
+Beeman has been selected annually as a Leading personal injury lawyer in the Leading Lawyer Network and as an Illinois Super Lawyer.
 Beeman has also been named as a member of the Million Dollar Advocates Forum, has served as an author and as a speaker for the Illinois Institute for Continuing Legal Education, and as a lecturer for Sangamon State University, now University of Illinois at Springfield.
-Beeman is a member of the Illinois State Bar as well as the Illinois and American Trial Lawyer’s Associations.
+Beeman is a member of the Illinois State Bar as well as the Illinois and American Trial Lawyer's Associations.
 Beeman is admitted to practice before the Illinois Supreme Court (1975), United States District Court for the Central District of Illinois (1975), and the United States Supreme Court (1978).